Tilburg: Economy

 The economy was concentrated on wool industry for centuries, however, since the 1960s, Tilburg has made more progress in having different kinds of industries, supported by the government to save the city from poverty after the decline of wool industry.
 Chemical company IFF has a factory in Tilburg.
 In the 1980s, the Japanese company Fujifilm came to Tilburg.
 Insurance companies like Interpolis and CZ are headquartered in Tilburg, as well.
 Iris Ohyama has its European offices in Tilburg.
 Since 2013, the electric car-producing company Tesla operates their main EU facility for assembly and distribution in Europe in the industrial area of Vossenberg north of the suburb "De Reeshof" in Tilburg.

 Tilburg has a high concentration of transportation/distribution industries, specializing in value added logistics and services, due to being the geographical center of the Benelux countries and being located on the transport corridor between Antwerp / Rotterdam and the Ruhr area.
 The 'Waalwijk-Tilburg' region has been in the logistics hotspots top 3 within the Netherlands for years now and finished third in 2017.

 Education

 Tilburg University

 Higher education is of significant importance, with Tilburg University attracting scholars from all over the world.
 It has a student population of about 13,000 students, about 8 per cent of whom are international students.
 With well-facilitated Library, museums and city center with many pubs and cafes, this percentage has steadily increased over the past years.
 TiU offers both Dutch-taught and English-taught programmes.
-Tilburg is one of the best cities for exchange students to have great experience in the Netherlands.
-It is a perfect city for students to work, mingle, get to know each other and make friends.

 The institution has gained a reputation in both research and education.
 In the field of economics, the Faculty of Economics and Business Administration ranked No. 1 in Europe for the second consecutive time in 2007 according to the Journal of the European Economic Association with regard to publications in top journals.
 In 2007 the Executive MBA program at the university's TiasNimbas Business School ranked # 11 in the world according to the Financial Times.
-In the field of law, Tilburg University was ranked No. 1 in the Netherlands for the last three years according to Elsevier magazine.